 If the general decline in prices persists, the economy could enter a deflationary spiral.
 If that happens, it can deepen deflation, which is very difficult to reverse.

 Households have less money to spend on goods and services.
-Simultaneously, when prices fall, households postpone purchases hoping that the price of the goods will be lower in the future—consequently, the current demand for goods and services decreases.
+When prices fall, households postpone purchases, hoping that the price of the goods will be lower in the future—consequently, the current demand for goods and services decreases.

-Lower demand leads to further price reductions.
-This leads to lower levels of production, which in turn lowers wages and further depresses demand.
-This situation continues and creates a downward spiral in prices in the economy (deflationary spiral).
+Lower demand leads to further price reductions, which in turn leads to lower levels of production, which in turn lowers wages and further depresses demand.
+This situation continues and creates a downward spiral in prices in the economy (a deflationary spiral).

 Possible solutions to tackle deflation